Sorry Not Sorry: Why Can’t Brands Get Apologies Right?

-Organizations or individuals who are at the center of a controversy are often reluctant to apologize sincerely.
+Organizations or individuals who are at the centre of a controversy are often reluctant to apologize sincerely.
 Perhaps they (misguidedly) think it infers weakness.
 So instead, they choose to dodge the issue or offer platitudes that may sound like an apology, but lack substance, empathy, and action.

 Given how accessible today’s brands are on social media, it’s more important than ever for organizations in crisis to own up to their mistakes, take responsibility, and commit to genuinely doing better.
-And yet, corporations still get it wrong.
+And yet, corporations and executives still get it wrong.
 Often.